idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 import issuerConfig from "./issuer-config.js";

 const credential = {
+  // The user id of the human who is creating the credential.
+  humanId: session.user.humanId,
-  // These three fields are public and are designed to assist dApps that rely
-  // on your credentials with selecting the appropriate credential when
-  // acquiring an Access Grant.
+  // Fields in the `publicNotes` field are fields that are public and can be used by dApps to select the appropriate credential when acquiring an Access Grant.
-  //
   // You should decide on what's the most helpful content they can have.
-These
-  // three are just an example.
+  publicNotes: JSON.stringify({
-  credential_type: "human",
+    type: "human",
-  credential_level: "human",
+    level: "human",
-  credential_status: "approved",
+    status: "approved",

-  // This is a string decided by you.
-Be sure to always use the same one to
     // make yourself discoverable by dApps.
     issuer: "MyCoolIssuer",

-  // user id of the human who is creating the credential.
-  human_id: session.user.humanId,
+  }),
   // The verifiable credential content should be passed as is see example at https://verifiablecredentials.dev/ usually a stringfied JSON object.
   // `createCredentialByGrant` will encrypt this for us, using the Issuer's secret encryption key, along with the user's public encryption key.

-  content: "VERIFIABLE_CREDENTIAL_CONTENT",
+  plainTextContent: "VERIFIABLE_CREDENTIAL_CONTENT",

   // The public encryption key of the user who is creating the credential.
-  userEncryptionPublicKey: session.user.userEncryptionPublicKey,
+  receiverEncryptionPublicKey: session.user.userEncryptionPublicKey,
 }

 const credential = await createCredentialByGrant(issuerConfig, credential);